Analysis | Why the U.K.’s Mutated Coronavirus Is Fanning Worries

 1. Why is this mutation alarming?

-Dubbed the “B.1.1.7 lineage,” the strain has undergone almost a dozen genetic changes from the virus that emerged from Wuhan, China in late 2019 -- way more than typically observed.
-That includes changes in key areas of the virus involved in its ability to infect people.
-Preliminary analysis in the U.K. suggests it may be as much as 70% more transmissible than other circulating SARS-CoV-2 strains and may be contributing to a spike in cases in the country.
-Maria van Kerkhove, the World Health Organization’s technical lead on Covid-19, told the BBC on Dec.
-20 that the WHO is working to understand the extent to which the virus may spread more easily, along with other human behavioral factors that may be driving transmission.
-It’s also looking at whether the mutation causes more severe illness and can evade the antibodies generated by vaccination.
+Preliminary analysis in the U.K. suggests it may be as much as 70% more transmissible than other circulating SARS-CoV-2 strains and contributing to a spike in cases in the country.
+Dubbed the “B.1.1.7 lineage,” the strain has acquired 17 mutations compared to its most recent ancestor -- a faster rate of change than scientists typically observe.
+Some of those are in key areas involved in the virus’s ability to infect cells.
+The World Health Organization is working to understand the extent to which the virus may spread more easily, along with human behavioral factors that may be driving transmission.
+Maria van Kerkhove, the organization’s technical lead on Covid-19, told the BBC on Dec.
+20 that the WHO is also investigating whether the mutation causes more severe illness and can evade the antibodies generated by vaccination.

 2. What’s known about when it emerged?